 Hikma Health was launched out of the MIT Media Lab’s Refugee Learning Accelerator, where our conversations with refugee patients and physicians illuminated the vital need for accurate data collection and patient monitoring to treat chronic illnesses.
 Furthermore, we identified the opportunity to build personalized predictive models using the collected data in order to support clinical decision making to elevate the standard of care.
 Our solution is to create custom health data management systems designed to record, access, and analyze patient data for nonprofit organizations working with refugees and other underserved populations.

 Since its founding in August 2018, Hikma has grown into a volunteer-led 501(c)(3) nonprofit organization of over 30 people, with additional support from professional software engineers.
 Volunteers range from physicians to consultants, software engineers to educators — all dedicating their time and talent to create a unique, yet practical health data system for refugee patients.
 Hikma is funded solely by donations, philanthropy, and partnerships.
-We have been working closely with the Syrian American Medical Society (SAMS), and have a continued goal of partnering with other NGOs that currently provide free healthcare to millions of refugees.
 100% of donations go directly to cover product development costs, including server costs and engineer salaries.

 In the last six months, we have built the fully-featured Hikma cloud platform customized to the needs of our clinical partners.
 The Hikma health data system is tailored to the complex setting of refugee healthcare, providing functionality such as online-offline capability and multilingual datastreams.
 We aim to improve outcomes for patients by using data from consented patients to construct predictive models for them which will ultimately support clinical decision making.
 We are currently working to deploy the system for thousands of clinicians who care for millions of patients.
 Once our system is in widespread continuous use, it will improve health outcomes for refugee patients, particularly those with major chronic conditions such as diabetes and hypertension that are significantly under-treated in refugee populations.